-Phase 1 Concept Note Submission: Level I (strongly encouraged); Levels II and III (required) Submit a short concept note for proposals (max 300 words) using the online submission portal at https://sites.psu.edu/casgrants/home/snip/concept by September 4, 2020.
+Phase 1 Concept Note Submission: Level I (strongly encouraged); Levels II and III (required) Submit a short concept note for proposals (max 300 words) using the online submission portal in InfoReady: https://psu.infoready4.com/#competitionDetail/1874658.
+Concept notes may be submitted at any time after June 17, 2022, and will be reviewed on a rolling basis until July 31, 2022.
+Concept notes submitted after this deadline will not be accepted as the pre-requisite for Levels II and III full proposals.